35 Irreversible dynamics

 \[ \begin{align} K_v = \frac{L_m}{3}\newoverline{v} = \frac{4}{3\pi}L_m\sqrt{k_s} \approx 0,424L_m\sqrt{k_s}.\tag{35.35}\label{eq:tke_diff_derived} \end{align} \]

-Empirically, one finds that the prefactor $C \coloneqq \frac{4}{3\pi}$ is not the same size for all diffused quantities.
-This is because the correlations between the fluctuations of different sizes are different.
-At this point it will
+Empirically, one finds that the prefactor $C \coloneqq \frac{4}{3\pi}$ is not the same for all diffused quantities.
+This is because the correlations between the fluctuations of different quantities differ.
+At this point,

 \[ \begin{align} C_m &= 0,126,\\ C_e &= 0,34,\\ C_h &= 0,142 \end{align} \]

-selected [39].
+is chosen [39].
 Here, $C_m$ is the prefactor for the vertical diffusion of momentum, $C_e$ is the prefactor for the vertical diffusion of TKE and $C_h$ is the prefactor for the vertical diffusion of humidity and potential temperature (passive tracers).

 From Eq.
-(35.35) can be derived using Eq.
-(35.25) derive a formula for the dissipation of the TKE
+(35.35), using Eq.
+(35.25), a formula for the dissipation of the TKE can be derived:

 \[ \begin{align} \newoverline{\epsilon} = \frac{\left(C_m L_m\sqrt{k_s}\right)^3}{L_m^4} = C_m^3\frac{k_s^{3/2}}{L_m} = C_\epsilon\frac{k_s^{3/2}}{L_m}. \end{align} \]

 with $C_\epsilon\coloneqq C_m^3$.
-Putting this into Eq.
-(35.27), you get
+Substituting this into Eq.
+(35.27), one obtains

 \[ \begin{align} C_\epsilon\frac{k_s^{3/2}}{L_m} &= K\left[\left(\frac{\partial\newoverline{u}}{\partial z}\right)^2 + \left(\frac{\partial\newoverline{v}}{\partial z}\right)^2 - N^2\right]\nonumber\\ \Leftrightarrow C_\epsilon\frac{k_s^{3/2}}{L_m} &= L_mC_m\sqrt{k_s}\left[\left(\frac{\partial\newoverline{u}}{\partial z}\right)^2 + \left(\frac{\partial\newoverline{v}}{\partial z}\right)^2 - N^2\right]\nonumber\\ \Leftrightarrow k_s &= \frac{C_mL_m^2}{C_\epsilon}\left[\left(\frac{\partial\newoverline{u}}{\partial z}\right)^2 + \left(\frac{\partial\newoverline{v}}{\partial z}\right)^2 - N^2\right]. \end{align} \]